ayush-ptdr-04/Namaste-react/netFlixGPT.md

   - provide appStore using <Provider store={appStore}/> to the root component
 - onAuthStateChanged use on the root component and also use dispatch, it is dispatch the action and pass the auth data, { ✅ Real-time user state track karne ke liye, Jab bhi user SignIn, SignUp ya SignOut karta hai, ya app start hote hi agar user already login hai, to onAuthStateChanged trigger hoga .}
   - useNavigate():[signIn, signUp or LogOut hone pr user konse url pr navigate hoga] in child component because routerProvider on the root level
+- browse page :
+  - add signOut Api and navigate on the URL's and useSelector() use for fetch user data to the store
+  - add updateProfile API and use useDispatch() for update new userData in the store

 # Features